Roasting Bell Peppers: A Guide

 3. Post-Oven: Here’s a nifty trick.
 Put those piping-hot charred beauties in a zip-lock bag, seal it, and let them steam themselves for about 10 minutes.
 This makes skin removal a breeze.
 Use a fork, and you’ll see what I mean!
 For those who might find the zip-lock method cumbersome, placing the hot charred peppers in a bowl and covering them with plastic wrap or a plate can also effectively trap steam, making the skin easier to peel.

-4. Storage: After skinning, snip off the top, deseed, and lay them out in enticing strips.
-Pop them in a jar, cover them with olive oil, and voila!
-Ready for culinary adventures.
-Moreover, if refrigerated, it’s best to let them come to room temperature before consuming, as cold temperatures can dull the flavors.
+4. Storage: After skinning, snip off the top, deseed, and lay out the strips in enticing strips.
+Cover them in a jar, and be ready for culinary adventures.
+Moreover, if refrigerated, it’s best to let them come to room temperature before consuming them with olive oil, and voila!
+They, as cold temperatures, can dull the flavors.

 Why Peel the Skin?